 Based on the information that is transported from the tongue to the brain, there are thought to be at least five basic qualities of taste.
 Most dishes are made up of a combination of different tastes.
 Some dishes taste sweet and sour, for example, while others are salty and savory.
 The basic tastes are:

-What we perceive as sweetness is usually caused by sugar and its derivatives such as fructose or lactose.
-But other types of substances can also activate the sensory cells that respond to sweetness.
+When something tastes sweet, it’s usually because of sugar and or derivatives such as fructose or lactose.
+But other types of substances can also activate the “sweet” sensory cells.
 These include, for example, some protein building blocks like amino acids, and also alcohols in fruit juices or alcoholic drinks.

 Hot or spicy is not a taste

 By the way: The sensation “spicy” is very often described as a taste.
 Strictly speaking, though, it is only a pain signal sent by nerves that pass on information about temperature and touch.
 Foods that are seasoned with chili powder activate “pain and heat” signals.
 This is caused by the substance capsaicin in chili peppers.

 Fatty, alkaline, watery: What else can we taste?